RestComm/Restcomm-Docker/README.md

 * __REPOPWRD__ Set Password for environment variables configuration file Authenitcation if needed.
 * __MEDIASERVER_LOGS_LOCATION__ Set the location were to store Mediaserver logs.

-The Restcomm docker image supports a set of environment variables to configure the application.
+The RestComm docker image supports a set of environment variables to configure the application.

-* __STATIC_ADDRESS__ Set the public ip address that Restcomm should use
+* __STATIC_ADDRESS__ Set the public ip address that RestComm should use
 * __USE_STANDARD_PORTS__ Use Default ports such as 80, 443, 5060, ...
 * __OUTBOUND_PROXY__ Set the SIP Outbound proxy
 * __OUTBOUND_PROXY_USERNAME__ Set the SIP Outbound proxy username